I. If You Need to Calm Down Right Now

 Technique:

 Optional advanced: match your steps to your heart rate (e.g., 120 steps per minute at 120 bpm).
-The synchronization theoretically trains the leg muscles to assist venous return at the optimal cardiac phase.
+The synchronisation theoretically trains the leg muscles to assist venous return at the optimal cardiac phase.

 This section covers commercial and tradition-derived programs with mixed evidence bases.
 Where the research base is real, it’s noted.
 Where it’s not, that’s noted too.